Time-Weighted Return (TWR) vs. Money-Weighted Rate of Return (MWRR)

 That said, it’s not a question of choosing between the two return types, but of understanding them and knowing what insight each one provides.

-In this context, it’s important to note that TWR always reflects the return for precisely the investment period it was calculated for, whereas the MWRR by definition is the average annual return (on the capital invested at any given time).
+It’s important to note that TWR always reflects the return for precisely the investment period it was calculated for, whereas the MWRR by definition is the average annual return (on the capital invested at any given time).

 If you want to compare TWR and MWRR, you need to adjust the MWRR so that it reflects the same period as TWR.